Squid Time in New England

 Jigs & Tackle

 To catch squid, all you need is a light spinning or baitcasting outfit and a squid jig.
 These oblong lures feature a “skirt” of upturned spikes and come in a variety of colors, sizes, weights and styles.
-They are available in most saltwater tackle stores or through catalogs such as Bass Pro Shops and Cabelas.
+They are available in most saltwater tackle stores or through Amazon.
 Jig color can make a big difference, so bring a wide selection.
 Weight can be important too, as sometimes the squid like to hold near the bottom.
 Other times they prefer a nearly weightless jig that just suspends in the water.

 If you’re trying to catch a lot of squid in short order, go with a heavier rod and line and use multiple jigs on the same leader.
-Tie a series of 2”-long dropper loops, spaced 6 to 12 inches apart, in a 3’ to 5’ mono leader.
+Tie a series of two-inch-long dropper loops, spaced 6 to 12 inches apart, in a three- to five-foot mono leader.
 Attach one end of the leader to the main line via a barrel swivel.
-Lastly, tie a small bank sinker to the end of the leader and secure 3 or 4 jigs to the dropper loops.
+Lastly, tie a small bank sinker to the end of the leader and secure three or four jigs to the dropper loops.

 Jigging action can be critical to success, and often you’ll have to experiment with numerous techniques until you find the right one.
 Daytime fishing usually requires a “yo-yo” jigging action, where the jig is lifted a foot or two off the bottom and allowed to free-fall.
 At night, the jig can be cast out away from shore and free-spooled until nearly out of sight, then lifted smoothly toward the surface.
 Sometimes you can score by simply jigging the lure directly below the spot where you’re standing.
 And sometimes simply allowing the jig to dangle at the end of the line works better than a more active presentation.
 Again, experimentation is key.
 If you have two people jigging at the same time, start by having each person use a different action or fish a different depth until you find the combination that works.